-To evaluate the B2H project in the AURORA model, Idaho Power simulated the same set of 12 portfolios with the inclusion of the B2H transmission line.
+To evaluate the B2H project in the AURORA model, Idaho Power reproduced the same set of 12 portfolios with the inclusion of the B2H transmission line as a resource.

 Table 8.4 shows the planned 12 B2H portfolio designs resulting from the natural gas and carbon price futures.